Stay At Kings Landing

 1. Kayaks and Canoes Are Included in Your Stay

-Cabin rentals though the week start at $135 a night!
+Cabin rentals throughout the week start at $135 a night!
 Close enough to the cost of renting kayaks.
+This is a sufficient reason to stay at Kings Landing, Florida.

 2. Avoid The Crowds